RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon **I'll be joining Caltech as a postdoc in [Joel Tropp](https://tropp.caltech.edu/)'s group this fall!**

-- \newicon **I've been awarded the Pearl Brownstein Doctoral Research Award** (i.e. best dissertation award) for my research!
+- I've been awarded the Pearl Brownstein Doctoral Research Award (i.e. best dissertation award) for my research!
 Big thanks to the Tandon CSE department for awarding this to me, and congrats to the other awardees, [Aecios](https://aeciosantos.com/) and [Mengwei](https://www.mengweiren.com/)!

-- \newicon  **I just successfully defended my thesis, on April 16th 2024!** See details about my talk here: [link](/thesis-defense).
+- I gave a talk at the Center for Communications Research on [Trace Estimation](https://arxiv.org/abs/2010.09649) and [Kronecker-Trace Estimation](https://arxiv.org/abs/2309.04952).

 $\phantom{.}$

 \begin{dropdown}{_Old News_}

+April 2024

+- **I just successfully defended my thesis, on April 16th 2024!** See details about my talk here: [link](/thesis-defense).

 March 2024